20 Largest Airports in the U.S.

 The U.S. capital's international airport gets relatively small traffic (especially compared to Atlanta's 75.7 million annual passengers).
 It also only operates 781 flights a day.
 If we're honest, we don't think this is a very interesting airport since it doesn't have as many entertainment, shopping or dining options.

-Still, we guess it makes up for its shortcomings in sheer size, given that it takes up 52 square kilometers of Virginia.
+Still, we guess it makes up for its shortcomings in sheer size, given that it takes up 20 square miles of Virginia.

 Bottom Line: Southwest Florida International Airport